PXD-mc/Nethergames/README.md

 # Nethergames.py
 <h2> NOTES </h2>
-You can use `nethergames.Leaderboard()` but it is not fully supported DO NOT GO PAST 750 REQUESTS PER HOUR
+You can use `nethergames.Leaderboard()` but it is not fully supported <br />
+You cannot go above 750 requests per hour

 <h2> How to Install: </h2>